 Getting a cure is pretty difficult, but it starts from doing research.
 It starts from understanding the basic processes, the scientific processes, the physiological processes.
 So what we try to do is to uncover enough basic science that we gain insights into how the human body…works.

-Dr. Freeze focuses on identifying the genetic causes of Congenital Disorders of Glycosylation (CDG) and other diseases that involve glycosylation.
+Dr. Freeze focuses on the genetic causes of Congenital Disorders of Glycosylation (CDG) and other diseases that involve glycosylation.

 Dr. Freeze earned his Ph.D. from the University of California, San Diego.

 View All Publications

 S100A8 and S100A9: new insights into their roles in malignancy.

 Targeted polymerase chain reaction-based enrichment and next generation sequencing for diagnostic testing of congenital disorders of glycosylation.

 Jones MA, Bhide S, Chin E, Ng BG, Rhodenizer D, Zhang VW, Sun JJ, Tanner A, Freeze HH, Hegde MR

 Mannose efflux from the cells: a potential source of mannose in blood.